-- a.
+a.
 One point is awarded for a Senior win in a qualifying event (see 4-1-2).
-Points can also be gained from wins in certain other events (see Article 4). - b.
+Points can also be gained from wins in certain other events (see Article 4).

+- b.
 A competitor may request, in writing to British Rowing, that one point be deducted from his total if he has not won a qualifying event at Senior level or its equivalent, in the previous calendar year subject to reduction of that competitor's total to a minimum of four points. - c.
 The points of rowers who compete at the Olympic Regatta or World Rowing Championships shall be topped up to twelve for both sweep and sculling disciplines.
 The points of rowers who compete at the World Rowing Under 23 Championships shall be topped up to twelve for the discipline in which they were competing.
 The points of rowers who compete at the World Rowing Junior Championships shall be topped up to six in total for the discipline in which they were competing. - d.
-Those competitors who win events at Henley Royal Regatta shall have their points topped up to the following levels: 'Open' events 12; 'Intermediate' events 10; 'Club/Student' events 9; 'Junior' events 6. - Those competitors who win events at Henley Women's Regatta shall have their points topped up to the following levels: 'Elite' events 9; 'Elite Lightweight' events 8; 'Senior' events 7; 'Senior Lightweight' events 6; 'Intermediate' events 5; 'School/Junior' events 3. - If the winner already has this number of points, or more, then he shall be awarded one extra point.
-These points shall be applicable only in the discipline in which they are won. - e.
+Those competitors who compete for Oxford University or Cambridge University in the Men's Openweight University Boat Race shall have their rowing points topped up to 12. - Those competitors who compete for Oxford University or Cambridge University in the Isis-Goldie Race shall have their rowing points topped up to 6. - e.
+Those competitors who win events at Henley Royal Regatta shall have their points topped up to the following levels: 'Open' events - 12; 'Intermediate' events - 10; 'Club/Student' events - 9; 'Junior' events - 6. - Those competitors who win events at Henley Women's Regatta shall have their points topped up to the following levels: 'Elite' events 9; 'Elite Lightweight' events 8; 'Senior' events 7; 'Senior Lightweight' events 6; 'Intermediate' events 5; 'School/Junior' events 3. - If the winner already has this number of points, or more, then he shall be awarded one extra point. - These points shall be applicable only in the discipline in which they are won. - f.
 Status for racing in Senior competition depends on the sum of the points held by the crew as a whole for the appropriate discipline.
 The maximum number of points that can be held by one person in one discipline is twelve.